typst/typst/docs/src/guides/guide-for-latex-users.md

 ```

 ### Data types { #data-types }
-You likely already noticed that the arguments have distinct data types.
-Typst's
+You likely already noticed that the arguments have distinctive data types.
+Typst
-functionality extends to support numerous different [data types]($type).
+supports [many data types]($type).
+Below, there is a table with some of the most
-The table presented below highlights some of the most important ones that Typst
+important ones and how to write them.
+In order to specify values of any of these
-implicitly casts your input into.
+types, you have to be in code mode!

 | Data type                            | Example                           |
 |:-------------------------------------|:----------------------------------|